Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 “Should I take a personal loan to hold everything together for a while?”

-Remind you, Karthik had a lot more to worry about.
-Ever since he lost his job, he did not have any health cover.
-If any health issue has to happen during this time, it would have become the worst days of his life if it wasn’t already.
+Remind you, that Karthik had a lot more to worry about.
+Ever since he lost his job, he did not have any health coverage.
+If any health issue had to happen during this time, it would have become the worst days of his life if it wasn’t already.

 Besides, his children were old enough to understand the ongoing crisis but were young enough to stay in school.
 Karthik cannot let this affect their wellness or education.
 Hence, as he tried his very best to prevent any adverse effects on them, it stressed him even more.